wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-model-power-bi/includes/3-date-table.md

 During report creation in Power BI, a common business requirement is to make calculations based on date and time.
 Organizations want to know how their business is doing over months, quarters, fiscal years, and so on.
 For this reason, it is crucial that these time-oriented values are formatted correctly.
 Power BI autodetects for date columns and tables; however, situations can occur where you will need to take extra steps to get the dates in the format that your organization requires.

 For example, suppose that you are developing reports for the Sales team at your organization.
 The database contains tables for sales, orders, products, and more.
-You notice that many of these tables, including Sales and Orders, contain their own date columns, as shown by the **ShipDate** and **OrderDate** columns in the Sales and Orders tables**.** You are tasked with developing a table of the total sales and orders by year and month.
+You notice that many of these tables, including Sales and Orders, contain their own date columns, as shown by the **ShipDate** and **OrderDate** columns in the Sales and Orders tables.
+You are tasked with developing a table of the total sales and orders by year and month.
 How can you build a visual with multiple tables, each referencing their own date columns?

 > [!div class="mx-imgBorder"]
 > [![Screenshot of data model excerpt](../media/03-data-model-excerpt-ssm.png)](../media/03-data-model-excerpt-ssm.png#lightbox)